 If you have elderly family members in your home often, avoid strong, excitable dogs.

-On August 17, you can give a loving home to a new cat or dog in need.
+From August 23 to September 18, you can give a loving home to a new cat or dog in need.
 10News is working with animals shelters across East Tennessee to host Clear the Shelters, a nationwide push to encourage pet adoption.